Our goal is to shift the power dynamics through consultation

 July 2016 – January 2017

-We provided meeting planning and consultation facilitation services to support the efforts to repatriate ancestors and cultural items removed from the Abbott Farm complex, which are housed in at least eight museums located from coast to coast.
+We provided meeting planning and consultation facilitation services to support the efforts to repatriate individuals and cultural items removed from the Abbott Farm complex, which are housed in at least eight museums located from coast to coast.

 In October 2021, we provided NAGPRA training.